Wednesday January 7, 2009

 It was a pretty quiet week; I was on autopilot for most of it.
 I finally caught up on my sleep by Friday, just in time for the weekend.
 I’m off to Toronto today for my ‘one month later’ check up at the Low Back Clinic.

 Certainly can not complain about the weather, it’s been beautiful, but I’m going to anyway.
-It got so warm on Saturday that it caused my
+It got so warm on Saturday that it

-to bloom and the forsythia should be a brilliant yellow soon.
+bulbs are beginning to bloom and the forsythia should be a brilliant yellow soon.

 I spent the weekend outside.
-We had several cord of wood dumped at different locations in the fall and 3 of them never made it into the drive
+We had several cord of wood dumped at different locations in the fall and 3 of them never made it

-shed before winter snow buried everything.
-I got the one pile into the shed before the show and put a second pile in the shed over the weekend
+into the drive shed before winter snow buried everything.
+I got the one pile into the shed before the show and put a second pile

-with Mel’s help.
+in the shed over the weekend with Mel’s help.
 The last pile will be in the shed before I go to bed tonight.
-I spent the remainder of my weekend time in the garden reclaiming
+I spent the remainder

-what was lost last year when I blew my back out.
-It doesn’t take long for the crab grass and wild phlox to reclaim what I had previously stolen.
+of my weekend time in the garden reclaiming what was lost last year when I blew my back out.
+It doesn’t take long for the crab

+grass and wild phlox to reclaim what I had previously stolen.
 I am optimistic that I will win the battle this year.

 Mel spent most of the week doing all required paperwork left over from the show.
-She did take Wednesday off to go out to Salem Alpacas to help
+She did take Wednesday off to go out to Salem

-shear.
+Alpacas to help shear.
 She took the trailer with her so that she could stop at Cedar Ridge and pick up a young Suri alpaca.
-His name is Senor Ruff.
+His

 The Alpaca Canada Futurity Stud Auction has started and it will be exciting to see who the lucky person is that ends up with the breeding to Matrix!
 You can bid at www.alpacainfo.ca/studauction.